Elliott tells court it was barred from seeking Oncor financing

 "My response is, show me the money and we’ll consider it," he said.
 Husnick also told the hearing in Wilmington, Delaware, that the Berkshire plan could be confirmed.

-Two previous deals for Oncor, with Hunt Consolidated Inc and another with NextEra Energy (NEE.N), were rejected by Texas's Public Utility Commission after the plans were confirmed by the bankruptcy court.
+Two previous deals for Oncor, with Hunt Consolidated Inc and another with NextEra Energy, were rejected by Texas's Public Utility Commission after the plans were confirmed by the bankruptcy court.

 Husnick said the Berkshire proposal has already been discussed with PUC staff.
 He said Energy Future anticipates quick regulatory approval and then confirmation of the plan by the bankruptcy court, an approach that Judge Christopher Sontchi said he supported.